ioannisatdatabricks/0-to-genai-with-databricks-on-aws/Setup Instructions for Databricks Express.md

 ### 3. Update the notebook
 - Navigate to the **01-first-step** folder and open the **01-First-Step-RAG-On-Databricks**
-- Remove the Python package versions that are %pip installed in the first running cell.
 - Replace the LLMs used for the embeddings and chat:
   - **cell 8**